 The Mission Diocese is part of the Nordic and world-wide community of confessional Lutherans, and on that basis it makes connections with all who hold to the same confession, both in Finland and abroad.
 The Mission Diocese co-operates in many ways with various Lutheran churches and organisations overseas.

-The Mission Diocese has declared full altar and pulpit fellowship (communion) with:
+The Mission Diocese is in full fellowship with:

 The Mission Diocese is in official talks with:

 As the name indicates, The Evangelical Lutheran Mission Diocese of Finland builds its teaching and its activity wholly on the foundation of the Lutheran heritage of faith.
 The Mission Diocese confesses the biblical faith and doctrine that is grounded in the prophetic and apostolic Scriptures of the Old and New Testaments, and which is proclaimed in the Lutheran Book of Concord (Liber Concordiae, 1580).
 The Mission Diocese holds as its highest norm and rule the principle that all doctrine, practice and life must be examined, carried out and directed on the basis of God’s word.